On a generalisation of Cameron's base size conjecture: Fixed point ratios for classical groups

 \begin{proof} We only need to consider the case where $H$ is of type ${\rm Sp}_8(q)$, since otherwise the claim follows straight from Theorem~\ref{thm:timsbound}.
 In this remaining case, the claim can be verified using {\sc Magma} for $q \leqs 2$, and for $q\geqs 3$ one can argue in a similar fashion to the proof of Proposition~\ref{prop:sp8}, so we leave the details for the reader to check.

 If $x$ is a field, graph, or graph-field automorphism, then the bounds in~\cite[8.1]{fprII} suffice, so it is left to check the claim for semisimple and unipotent elements.
-In those cases we follow the same arguments as in~\cite[8.1]{fprII}.
-We start by noting that $H\cap {\rm PGL}(V) \leqs {\rm PGSp}_8(q)$, and so $|x^{G_{I}}\cap H| \leqs |x^{{\rm PGSp}_8(q)}|$.
-Now the conjugacy classes in ${\rm PGSp}_8(q)$ and ${\rm PGL}_8^{\epsilon}(q)$ are discussed in Section~\ref{s:cclasses} briefly and in~\cite[Chapter 7]{BG} in more detail, and the centraliser structure for each class can be read off from~\cite[Tables B.3 and B.7]{BG}, so one can check that the claim holds. \end{proof}
+In those cases we essentially follow the same strategy as in~\cite[8.1]{fprII}.
+In particular, we note that $H_I = H\cap {\rm PGL}(V) = {\rm GSp}_8(q)$ and the conjugacy class structure of prime order elements in is briefly discussed in~\ref{s:cclasses} and in~\cite[Chapter 3]{BG} in more detail.
+By using this information and reading off the centraliser structure of prime order elements in ${\rm PGL}_8(q)$ and ${\rm PGSp}_8(q)$ from~\cite[Tables B.3 and B.7]{BG}, we can verify that the claim holds.

+For example, suppose that $x$ is a unipotent involution with Jordan decomposition $[J_2^2, J_1^4]$.
+Then we observe that $x^{G_I} \cap H_I$ is the union of two $H_I$-classes, namely the classes of type $a_2$ and $c_2$, and so by inspecting~\cite[Table B.7]{BG} we find